ashwinvis/phd-thesis/chapter_00_2_toy_model.md

  * ${\bf u}^r$  is the rotational component of velocity obtained by applying the Helmholtz decomposition.

-Compared with SWE, there are certain
+\noindent Compared with SWE, there are certain benefits and compromises.
+These are:

-* pros: no shocks, KE and APE are quadratic and conserved, linearised potential
-* vorticity conserved in the limit $Ro \rightarrow 0$: $q = \zeta - f\eta$; and
+* Pros: no shocks, KE and APE are quadratic and conserved, linearised potential vorticity conserved in the limit $Ro \rightarrow 0$: $q = \zeta - f\eta$; and
-* cons: full potential vorticity $Q$ is not exactly conserved.
+* Cons: full potential vorticity $Q$ is not exactly conserved.
 <!-- #endregion -->